hlship/cli-tools/README.md

 Also note that all command line arguments _must be_ consumed, either as options or as positional arguments.

-## deftest extras
+## defcommand extras

 ### :as \<symbol\>

-Inside the interface, you can request the _task map_ using `:as`.
+Inside the interface, you can request the _command map_ using `:as`.
-This map captures information about the task, command line arguments, and any parsed information; it is used when invoking `net.lewisship.bb.tasks/print-summary`, which a task may wish to do to present errors to the user.
+This map captures information about the command, command line arguments, and any parsed information; it is used when invoking `net.lewisship.cli/print-summary`, which a command may wish to do to present errors to the user.

 ### :in-order true